Contact lenses application and removal - step by step

 How to put contact lenses in

-First things first.
+first.
 Unless you’re wearing daily disposable

 lenses, your contacts should be stored in contact lens solution when